JoseBlanca/uv_seminar/README.md

 ```

 This will be the virtual environment that `uv` will use to run the code in that project.
-The first time you run the add command, UV creates a new virtual environment in the current working directory and installs the specified dependencies.
+The first time you run the add command, `uv` creates a new virtual environment in the current working directory and installs the specified dependencies.
 Be aware this virtual environment will be automatically managed by uv, so just ignore it, and do not try to use pip in it.
 `uv` and `pip` should not be used at the same time in the same environment, and moreover, `uv` might decide to remove or update the virtual environment directory at any time.

 Finally, `uv` has created a new important file: *uv.lock*.